Longing to Know Fully As I Am Fully Known

 He becomes bread for the hungry and living water for the thirsty.
 He welcomes the stranger and makes enemies into guests.
 He carries human suffering into Himself and opens communion where shame once produced hiding.

-To know Him, then, is to participate in His life.
+To know Him, then, is not merely to understand religious information.
+It is to participate in His life.

 Scripture even uses the language of husband and wife to describe this knowing, because covenantal intimacy creates safety for transparency.
 Every fear, contradiction, wound, longing, and hidden thought already stands fully before Him.